Axiomatic Characterization of PageRank

 \item[Weak Homogeneity:] \emph{Imagine that there are only two journals, $A$ and $B$, and both have the same number of articles and references (some to themselves, some to the other journal).
 If journal $A$ has $x$ times more references from $B$ than $B$ from $A$, then $A$ is $x$ times more important.}

-This axiom is satisfied by both the invariant method and Katz prestige.
+This axiom is satisfied by both the invariant method and Seeley index.
 However, it is not satisfied by PageRank: PageRank is not proportional to the impact of predecessors as it takes into consideration also the weight of a node.

 \item[Weak Consistency:] \emph{Assume that every journal has the same number of articles and references.
 Consider deleting one of the journals, $A$, and for every journal $B$ citing $A$ redirecting all references of $B$ to $A$ to journals that were originally cited by $A$, preserving the proportions in the numbers of citations (e.g., if $B$ had six references to $A$ and $A$ had two references to $C$ and one to $D$, then four references are added from $B$ to $C$ and two from $B$ to $D$).
 Now, the importance of any journal in the resulting network is the same as in the original network.}